nickknw/nickknowlson.com/_projects/conways-revenge.markdown

 **Conway's Revenge**.
 [Play it here!](/projects/conways-revenge/flash/) Here is the official [Ludum Dare entry page](http://www.ludumdare.com/compo/ludum-dare-24/?action=preview&uid=15084).

-It is essentially [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) modified to work with mulitple opposing teams of cellular automata.
+It is essentially [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) modified to work with multiple opposing teams of cellular automata.
 The rules of reproduction have been tweaked to make the game more interesting and 'game-like' by preventing deadlock scenarios and making sure it's not too hard to get your cells to grow and expand.